 Accessing Bobath therapy

-Families can be referred for therapy through the NHS, or can self- fund.
+Adults and families alike can be referred for therapy through the NHS, or can self-fund.
 You can find guidelines for self-funding or fundraising here.
 Help with funding is available through the Right Start project and the Helping Hands scheme for adults.